 Most people are worried about missing out, so they tend to buy when the stock market is up and then panic and sell when the market is down.

-For most people, a successful retirement or if they’re getting ready to retire, is removing fear from their financial plan.
+For most people, a successful retirement, or if they’re getting ready to retire, is removing fear from their financial plan.
 Johnson Brunetti wants to help you do that.
 How we do that is individual to your situation.
 It’s also based a lot on your personality and history with money.
 That’s why a good financial planner will dig in and find out about those things.

 The key to a good financial plan is removing fear and creating confidence in what lies ahead.
 You have to be able to stick with the plan.
-There are a lot of financial advisors that are so caught up in academia, the analytical part of the financial plan, that they forget everyone is human beings.
+There are a lot of financial advisors that are so caught up in academia, the analytical part of the financial plan, that they forget everyone is a human being.
 Everyone has fears, dreams, family issues, etc. The human part of us is what causes us to do the wrong thing at the wrong time.

 Income Analysis: You need to have an income analysis.
 Where is your income going to come from in the future?
 If you’re retired now, where’s it coming from?
 If you’re going to retire, let’s say, in the next three or five years, where is your future income going to come from when your paycheck stops?
 People may have pensions or Social Security, which are fairly close to guaranteed.

 Risk Analysis: Other people might not have that and need to drive the income out of their own investments.
-At that point, you need to know where are your investments and how much risk are you taking?
+At that point, you need to know where are your investments and how much risk are you taking.
 Most people have to have some exposure to the market to keep up with inflation.

 A Simple Financial Plan: Maybe one of the most important things I’m going to say today is that your plan needs to be simple.
 If your plan is not simple, it’s very hard to stick with it.
 If you’re married or have a significant other, chances are you think differently about money.
 One person may want it complicated and the other needs it simple.
 You’ve got to start with simple.
 The complication for the person that’s very detailed, can come behind the scene.

 This has been a quick talk on your biggest danger to yourself; your behavior when things go up and down.
 Most people want to remove the fear and gain confidence in what lies ahead and there are three basic components that you need to be successful.
-I hope you enjoyed this and please use the resources available to you throughout our website.
+I hope you enjoyed this and please use the resources available to you on our website.